 It’s a well-designed beekeepers jacket from Humble Bee and a great choice for those who prefer the jacket style over the full suit.
 At around $60, you are getting value for money, considering the durable material and excellent round veil that comes with it.

-The suit is light and comfortable to wear, giving you maximum flexibility for when you are moving around.
+The bee suit is light and comfortable to wear, giving you maximum flexibility for when you are moving around.
 The veil is strong and offers up excellent visibility and you’ve got those heavy-duty zippers and double stitched seams for extra security.

 The pockets are well-designed, they are deep and located in all of the right locations giving you easy access to all of your tools.
 Your vulnerable areas are well protected as well with reinforced arm and leg sections for extra protection.

-At over $200 the Zephyros Protect suit is expensive but you do get a great design and you’ll be pleasantly surprised at how comfortable this suit is when you’ve got it on.
+At over $200 the Zephyros beekeeping suit is expensive but you do get a great design and you’ll be pleasantly surprised at how comfortable this suit is when you’ve got it on.
 You can move around easily and the bees will not be able to get anywhere near you, giving much-needed confidence for beginners.

-The Natural Apiary all-in-one suit is another good option for beginners and those who want value for money.
+The Natural Apiary all-in-one beekeeping suit is another good option for beginners and those who want value for money.
 The suit is made from a polycotton mix of 65% cotton and 35% polyester, it keeps you well ventilated and is light enough to let you move around freely.

 The added strength in the collar allows for added protection around this delicate and vulnerable area.
-The fencing style veil can be easily zipped on and off and keeps the bees well away from your face.
+The fencing veil can be easily zipped on and off and keeps the bees well away from your face.